Synonym: Splen (in Greek); Lien (in Latin).

-The spleen is provided by the splenic artery, the largest branch of the coeliac trunk.
-It traverses via the lienorenal ligament to reach near the hilum of the spleen, where it breaks up into 5 or more branches, which goes into the spleen via its hilum to provide it.
+The spleen is supplied by the splenic artery, the largest branch of the coeliac trunk.
+It traverses via the lienorenal ligament to reach near the hilum of the spleen, where it breaks up into 5 or more branches, which goes into the spleen via its hilum to supply it.

 The splenic artery is unexpectedly tortuous to enable movements of the spleen following distension of the stomach and movements of diaphragm, without impediment to the blood circulation.

 The spleen is classified into 2 types, diffuse and streamlined, depending upon the branching pattern of the terminal branches of the splenic artery, which goes into the hilum.

 - Diffuse type of spleen, if the terminal branches are long and originate far from the hilum.

 - Dense type of spleen, if the terminal branches are small and originate close to the hilum.

 The venous blood from the spleen is emptied by the splenic vein, that is created at the hilum by the union of 5 or more tributaries which come forth from the splenic substance.

 The splenic vein runs a straight course from left to right behind the body of pancreas.
 Behind the neck of pancreas it joins the superior mesenteric vein to create the portal vein.
 Its tributaries are:

 - Short gastric veins.